Bernard Bosanquet (philosopher)

 Bernard Bosanquet FBA (/ˈboʊzənˌkɛt, -kɪt/; 14 June 1848 – 8 February 1923) was an English philosopher and political theorist, and an influential figure on matters of political and social policy in the late 19th and early 20th centuries.
-His work influenced but was later subject to criticism by many thinkers, notably Bertrand Russell, John Dewey and William James.
-Bernard was the husband of Helen Bosanquet, the leader of the Charity Organisation Society.
+His work influenced but was later subject to criticism by many thinkers, notably Bertrand Russell, John Dewey, William James and Ludwig Wittgenstein.
+Bernard was the husband of Helen Bosanquet, the leader of the Charity Organisation Society, and the brother of scientist and music theorist Robert Bosanquet and Admiral Day Bosanquet.